 Dr Mark Moss, Head of the Department of Psychology, said: “Peppermint has a reputation for being psychologically or mentally alerting.
 It picks you up and makes you feel a little bit brighter, so we endeavoured to test this out by giving people peppermint tea, or chamomile tea, which is a more calming drink and then put them through some computerised tests.

 We found that those people who had drunk the peppermint tea had better long-term memory.
 They were able to remember more words and pictures that they had seen.
 In contrast, the people who had the chamomile were slower in responding to tasks.

-Rosemary (found in Neubria Spark) meanwhile has a reputation about being associated with memory – even Shakespeare said ‘rosemary is for remembrance’ – and it’s also associated with being invigorating.
+Rosemary (found in Neubrias memory supplement) meanwhile has a reputation to spark your memory – even Shakespeare said ‘rosemary is for remembrance’ – and it’s also associated with being invigorating.
 We have found that people are more alert after being in a room that has rosemary aroma in it.

 We tested prospective memory – our ability to remember to remember to do something – on people over 65 years of age, to see if we could improve their ability and we found that rosemary could do that.
 This is potentially very important because prospective memory, for example, enables you to remember to take your medication at certain times of the day.

 “It is interesting to see the contrasting effects that different herbs can have on both mood and memory, and our research suggests that that they could have beneficial effects, particularly in older age groups.
 If you were otherwise healthy then this research suggests that there is an opportunity to have an improved memory.”